-The VMFRP is targeting nine floodplain sites for restoration, including the Guttrum and Benwell State Forests (Guttrum-Benwell), and the Gunbower National Park (Gunbower).
+The VMFRP is targeting floodplain sites in Northern Victoria for restoration, including the Guttrum and Benwell State Forests (Guttrum-Benwell), and the Gunbower National Park (Gunbower).

-On 6 December 2020, the Minister for Planning decided that an Environment Effects Statement (EES) was not required for the two projects, subject to conditions being met.
+On 6 December 2020, the Minister for Planning decided that an Environment Effects Statement (EES) was not required for the two projects, subject to specific conditions being met.
 The Minister's decision requires the VMFRP to prepare an ER (in lieu of an EES) under the Environment Effects Act 1978 to assess and manage specific potentially significant environmental effects of the Guttrum-Benwell and Gunbower projects.